-All factoring companies have minimum and maximum credit limits.
+All factoring companies have minimum and maximum credit limits (or credit facilities).
 When searching for a factoring company, make sure your funding needs are within the factoring company’s credit range.
 If you need $50,000 in receivables factoring, then look for a factoring company that provides factoring services for $50,000 and higher.
 Give yourself room to grow.
 If your business needs less than $25,000 then look for a micro factoring company.

 Know the real cost of factoring your invoices.
 Carefully discuss factoring rates with the factoring company.
 Calculate the total cost of factoring your invoices based on the average credit terms of your customers.
 Determine if a flat rate or periodic rate is best for your receivables.

 If you find a factoring company promoting an extremely low rate like 0.55%, then know that these low rates are purposefully to get your attention.
 Advertised rates may be good for only the first 15 days of an outstanding invoice or the rate may only apply to companies with extremely high volume and triple-A credit customers.

 Factoring companies may charger additional or hidden fees.
 Examples include UCC or filing fees, attorney fees, renewal fees, administration fees, credit check fees, lien search fees, facility fees, same-day funding fees, non-factored invoice processing fees, and monthly minimums.
 Make sure you know what fees the factoring company charges.
 Bank wire transfer fees and ACH fees are very common.